 Another fantastic book to read to show how an ordinary setting can be changed into a spooky narrative is The Snowmen at Night, by Caralyn Buehner.
 Who would have ever thought of using snowmen for a Halloween story?
 However, Buehner does it beautifully.

 Are there such things as snowmen at Halloween?
-Not only does this mentor text show how to craft a good story, it gives your students a great research project.
+Not only does this mentor text show how to craft a good story, but it also gives your students a great research project.
 Plus, adding a nonfiction writing project motivates writers as well.

 After analyzing this story for literary elements and figurative language, my students also did some research.
 They researched how many states and countries may possibly have snowmen on their front lawns during Halloween.
 The answer might amaze you.

 Publisher’s Synopsis: Have you ever built a snowman and discovered the next day that his grin has gotten a little crooked, or his tree-branch arms have moved?
 And you’ve wondered . . . what do snowmen do when we’re not watching?
 After an early snowfall, a few kids build some snowmen before going trick-or-treating.
 And when the kids go off to bed, the snowmen have their own Halloween festival!